pbauermeister/dfd/doc/README.md

 ### 4. Items rendered only if used (hidable)

-Here, all items are rendered, even if not connected to anything:
+By default, all items are rendered, even if not connected to anything:

 ```data-flow-diagram show-all-items.svg
 process	P1	Process 1